EMPOWERMENT

 Invested in programs designed to increase income and/or earning potential

-The Workforce Development Academy (WDA) offers workshops and case management focused on economic sustainability, mobility, and family prosperity.
-Emphasizing career advancement rather than just employment, WDA provides comprehensive pathway exploration and personalized support to help individuals achieve fulfilling, long-term careers that enhance the community's overall prosperity.
+SEI’s R.I.S.E.
+Workforce Program offers workshops and case management focused on economic sustainability, mobility, and family prosperity.
+Emphasizing career advancement rather than just employment, R.I.S.E. provides comprehensive pathway exploration and personalized support to help individuals achieve fulfilling, long-term careers that empower them to become positive contributing community members.